MSPS-Dataset/MSPS-Dataset/README.md

 ### Data Collection
 - **Environment**: Actual production settings of monocrystalline silicon PV cells.

-### Dataset Composition
-- **MSPS Dataset**: It encompasses 1,500 distinctive images showcasing defects in monocrystalline silicon PV cells.
-- **Resolution**: Each image is 640 x 590 pixels.
-- **Allocation**:
-  - **Training Images**: 1,000
-  - **Testing Images**: 500
-  - Ensures a diverse distribution of defects and challenges.
-- **Annotation**: Each image within the dataset is meticulously annotated by two independent experts.
-Should there be any disagreement between their assessments, a third expert steps in to resolve the discrepancy, ensuring the highest level of accuracy and reliability in the annotations.

-## Objectives

-The MSPS dataset aims to provide a comprehensive, specific, and balanced collection of monocrystalline silicon PV cell defects.
-It emphasizes both quantity and quality to ensure a diverse and balanced resource that is reliable and efficient for defect segmentation research.

 ## Usage

 Researchers and industry professionals can use this dataset to: